Kurō Tanino

 Written and directed by Kurō Tanino.
 Translation Miyako Slocombe.
 Artistic collaborations Masato Nomura, Kyoko Takenaka.
 Scenography Michiko Inada.
 Lighting design Diane Guérin.
 Sound design Vanessa Court.
 Video Boris Van Overtveldt.
 Props Zoé Hersent.
 Set construction Théo Jouffroy – Ateliers du Théâtre de Gennevilliers.
 With Stéphanie Béghain, Lorry Hardel, Mathilde Invernon, Jean-Luc Verna, Gaëtan Vourc’h.

-Project organised by the T2G Théâtre de Gennevilliers, Centre Dramatique National; the Japan Foundation and Arche LCC
+Project organised by the T2G Théâtre de Gennevilliers, Centre Dramatique National; The Japan Foundation and Arche LCC

 Production T2G Théâtre de Gennevilliers, Centre Dramatique National